A Pathway to End the Medical Harvest of Horseshoe Crabs

 The good news is that several companies now offer synthetic alternatives that are equally effective at detecting contamination and are manufactured without exploiting horseshoe crabs.
 Industry has been slow to adopt these alternatives, partly because, under the current regulatory framework, companies have to jump through extra hoops to use them.
 There is no reason the synthetic alternatives should be harder to use—many other countries have already approved them, and one U.S. company (Eli Lilly) has done the extra work to begin using them, demonstrating that they are safe and viable.

-Recently, the United States Pharmacopeia (USP), which sets standards for medical safety testing, proposed to allow companies to use the synthetic alternatives under the same terms as the substance created from horseshoe crab blood.
-If finalized, this proposal would enable a much faster transition toward synthetic alternatives and give horseshoe crabs an urgently needed reprieve.
+Recently, the United States Pharmacopeia (USP), which sets standards for medical safety testing, announced it will allow companies to use the synthetic alternatives under the same terms as the substance created from horseshoe crab blood.
+This standard will enable a much faster transition toward synthetic alternatives and give horseshoe crabs an urgently needed reprieve.

 A senior attorney with the Biodiversity Defense Program, Ben's work ranges from protecting migratory shorebirds at Delaware Bay to safeguarding mature and old-growth forests on federal lands nationwide.